Anthony Gomez III

 2021 Online Organizer, Cognitive Futures Virtual Conference, Sep.
 23-26.

 2021 Chair, “Incarceration, Coloniality, and Capture.”
-Stony Brook University.
+Stony Brook University University.
 “Altered States.”
-Graduate Student Conference.
-Feb.
-26.
+Graduate Student

 RESEARCH EXPERIENCE